 Analyzing Schlumberger's Unusual Options Activity

-Schlumberger (NYSE:SLB) shares experienced unusual options activity on Wednesday.
-The stock price moved down to $29.77 following the option alert.
+Shares of Schlumberger (NYSE:SLB) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved down to $26.36.

 - Option Type: TRADE